 Moreover, women have separate sections in public transportation such as buses and metro.
 Also, the buses and trains for transportation between the cities have women-only parts.
 This can make you feel safer and have a better feeling about using public transportation even at night.

-A very common question for women traveling to Iran is what to wear in Iran?
+A very common question for women traveling to Iran is what is the dress code in Iran?
 Iran is an Islamic country and has a specific dress code for women.
 Women in Iran should cover their hair and also cover their bodies.
 But it’s not as hard as it seems.
 Wearing a comfortable manteau and covering your hair with a shawl is enough.
 Also, remember that you cannot wear short skirts or trousers.
 Finally, if you are in an urgent situation, you can call the emergency number, which is 110 in Iran.

 A Solo Female Traveling Iran